AHD: How did you come to found Walk the Light?

 AHD: What in your opinion is our responsibility concerning the creative process as Christians, if we are to be the life force of society, culture, and community?

 LA: In my opinion, calling yourself an artist is as heavy of a title as saying you’re a parent, or the President, because your expression on that canvas, in that song, in that dance, is going to effect change in someone’s life, for good or for bad.
-The burden of this responsibility doesn’t lie on the shoulders of the person watching or listening to your art; it lies on the artist who created it.
+The burden of this responsibility doesn’t lie on the shoulders of the person watching or listening to your art; it lies with the artist who created it.
 You’re responsible for what message you put out there through your art and how it is perceived, just like you’re responsible for the words that you say and how they are received.
-As a Christian, this responsibility is even greater because of Jesus’ instructions to us as His disciples: love one another, care for widows and orphans, go out and make more disciples, forgive.
+As a Christian, this responsibility is even greater because of Jesus’ instructions to us as His disciples: love one another, care for widows and orphans, go out and make more disciples forgive.
 Just as God’s word is a light for our paths, messages like this in our art is the light for our society’s path.
 I think we would be letting God down if we didn’t hold the light up.

 AHD: How do these responsibilities affect your own life - relationally, politically, communally, etc.?

 LA: Because of this organization that I’m now apart of, I’m reminded daily about the importance of taking this responsibility seriously.
 It’s affected my relationships with friends the most because a majority of my friends are artists and we’re like iron sharpening iron every day.
 I’m surrounded by a community of people who are committed to making each other better; encouraging each other to do this and do it right.
-Being “socially responsible” is a catch phrase that means a lot of great things right now, but for the artist it has always meant being a vehicle for change.
+Being “socially responsible” is a catchphrase that means a lot of great things right now, but for the artist, it has always meant being a vehicle for change.

 AHD: What are some of your goals and desires for Walk the Light?
 And what do you hope to see in the greater DFW arts community?